wapson/wapson.github.io/about.md

 title: About
 permalink: /about/
 ---
 About: SRE at OLX Group.
-In spare time I explore Cybersecurity topics and Distributed Systems
+In spare time I explore Cybersecurity topics and Distributed Systems.
 From: Poland

 ### Contact me